Shereen Marisol Meraji: Code Switch

 Starting in 2016, Meraji was one of the founding co-hosts of NPR's Code Switch podcast, alongside co-host Gene Demby.
-Meraji has stated that she hoped the podcast, which deals with race, culture and identity, would make "[these issues] more accessible to a broader audience."
-Meraji's work was part of an emerging development in news content and analysis that involved engaging younger, more diverse audiences, often by picking up on themes first advanced from social media platforms, blogs and pop culture.
-According to an interview with Meraji by WWD in July 2016, the podcast had over 1 million downloads within its first two months on air, with Meraji aiming to create an inclusive space for discussing topical issues such as the shooting of Philando Castile, the Black Lives Matter movement and the viewpoint of supporters of President Donald Trump during the 2016 election.
+Meraji has stated that she hoped the podcast would make issues of race, cultur and identity "more accessible to a broader audience."
+Meraji's work was part of an emerging development in news content and analysis that involved engaging younger, more diverse audiences, often by picking up on themes first advanced from social media platforms, blogs, and pop culture.
+According to an interview with Meraji by WWD in July 2016, the podcast had over 1 million downloads within its first two months on air, with Meraji aiming to create an inclusive space for discussing topical issues such as the killing of Philando Castile, the Black Lives Matter movement, and the viewpoint of supporters of Donald Trump during the 2016 presidential election.

-In the wake of the murder of George Floyd in 2020, Code Switch audience numbers increased significantly, and with episodes like "Why Now White People?", the show was briefly the top downloaded podcast in the country.
+In the wake of the murder of George Floyd in 2020, Code Switch audience numbers increased significantly, and the show was briefly the top-downloaded podcast in the country.